an emerging hub for new play creation

-We are a collective of empowered theater artists centering stories that challenge the dominant cultural paradigm through a highly collaborative, unique play development process.
+We are a collective of empowered theater artists centering stories that challenge the status quo through a highly collaborative, unique play development process.
 PIC artists (actor-dramaturgs, directors, stage managers, designers, and more) work with the incoming writer(s) to identify the most beneficial next steps in the development of their piece: a customized approach tailored to their specific needs.
 We are dedicated to building long-term collaborative relationships with all artists we work with, providing a safe space to experiment with new ideas and concepts on an ongoing basis.

 Prioritizing scripts centering the voices of diverse identities- including but not limited to race, gender identity, sexual orientation, and age

 Mirroring that diversity in our company of artists